d-chambers/seisobs/README.md

 1. Pep 8: I have a few lines that go past the limit of 79 chars.
 I prescribe to the "beyond pep8" ideas Raymond Hettinger presented in [his 2015 pycon talk](https://www.youtube.com/watch?v=wf-BqAjZb8M) but I am happy to wrap some lines to meet obspy line width limits.

 2. Doc Strings: I used the [google style doc string style](http://sphinxcontrib-napoleon.readthedocs.org/en/latest/example_google.html) rather than the reST style because it looks better in [spyder](https://github.com/spyder-ide/spyder), the IDE  I use.
-I don't mind changing these to reST style.
+These will need to be changed, but this shouldn't take too long.

 3. I used the py.test framework rather than nose for all the automated tests.
-This is a bigger problem because I have never used nose (I am just getting my feet wet with py.test) so I may need some help with this one if it is required.
+This is a bigger problem because I have never used nose (I am just getting my feet wet with py.test) so I may need some help with this one.

-4. I used pandas extensively because I love the DataFrame and Series interface and methods.
+4. I used pandas extensively because the DataFrame and Series are very powerful and convenient containers.
 Pandas is not currently a required dependency of obspy so I would need to rewrite large chunks of the code to stick within current dependencies.
 I am not very excited about doing this but I may if I get some extra time.

 5. I am not sure if it is Python 3 compatible.
 This should be easy to check but I haven’t done so yet.

+6. Seisobs needs more general testing on a larger number of s-files than just those included in the test directory of seisan.

 ## Catalog object to seisan?